Shark-NLP/OpenICL/README.md

 ```

 ## Quick Start
-This example shows you how to perform ICL on sentiment classification dataset.
+Following example shows you how to perform ICL on sentiment classification dataset.
+More examples and tutorials can be found at [examples](https://github.com/Shark-NLP/OpenICL/examaples)

 #### Step 1: Load and prepare data
 ```python